Animalso

 Planning to Get a Beagle?
 Here are 6 Things You Should Know

-Check out my list of things you should know when having a Beagle, to keep your family, your dog and your neighbours happy.
+Check out my list of things you should know when having a Beagle, to keep your family, your dog, and your neighbors happy.

 #1 You need time and patience to potty train a Beagle